Abu Ayyub al-Masri: Alleged killings

-Rise
+Leadership roles

-Abu Ayyub al-Masri was on the list of persons wanted by the coalition forces and Iraqi authorities in 2005, or possibly earlier.
+Al-Masri was on the list of persons wanted by the coalition forces and Iraqi authorities in 2005, or possibly earlier.

-The Mujahideen Shura Council, which included Al-Qaeda in Iraq and other Iraqi insurgent groups, named Abu Hamza al-Muhajir as their new emir in June 2006 following the death of Abu Musab al-Zarqawi.
-However, National Security Advisor Stephen Hadley said, "It’s not clear at this point who is in control.
-We’ve seen a number of different reports … In our view it’s not yet settled."
-On 15 October 2006, the Mujahideen Shura Council officially rebranded itself as the Islamic State of Iraq appointing Abu Omar al-Baghdadi as its emir and Abu Ayyub al-Masri as "Minister of War".
+The Mujahideen Shura Council (MSC), which included AQI and other Iraqi insurgent groups, named al-Masri as their new emir in June 2006, following the death of AQI's leader, Abu Musab al-Zarqawi.
+However, National Security Advisor Stephen Hadley said: "It’s not clear at this point who is in control.
+We’ve seen a number of different reports ...
+In our view it’s not yet settled."
+On 15 October, MSC was renamed the Islamic State of Iraq (ISI).
+Abu Omar al-Baghdadi was appointed as its emir, and al-Masri as "Minister of War".

-After Abu Omar al-Baghdadi's alleged capture by the American forces on 7 March 2007, the media started reporting about al-Masri's standing in the insurgency, and a video tape was released to the media in which al-Masri proclaims al-Baghdadi "the commander of the believers", with Iraqi Qaeda fighters under his command. al-Masri, as Abu Hamza al-Muhajir, was denoted as "al-Zarqawi's successor" by the Coalition and the Bush administration posted a bounty on him, later raised to $25 million.
+After al-Baghdadi's alleged capture by the American forces on 7 March 2007, the media started reporting about al-Masri's standing in the insurgency, and a video tape was released to the media in which al-Masri proclaims al-Baghdadi "the commander of the believers", with Iraqi al-Qaeda fighters under his command.
+Al-Masri was denoted as "al-Zarqawi's successor" by the Coalition and the Bush administration posted a bounty on him, later raised to $25 million.

-In 2008, the bounty was reduced to $100,000, with Central Command spokesman Jamie Graybeal stating that "The current assessment, based on a number of factors, shows that [al-Masri] is not ... an effective leader of al Qaeda in Iraq as he was last year," although, as the spokesman stated, "for security reasons", he couldn't go into detail about the assessment.
-The reduction of reward money knocked al-Masri off the U.S. State Department "Rewards for Justice" program list and placed him on a Department of Defense list for people with lower bounties.
+In 2008, the bounty was reduced to $100,000, with Central Command spokesman Jamie Graybeal stating that "The current assessment [is that al-Masri] is not [an] effective leader of al-Qaeda in Iraq as he was last year," but that "for security reasons", he could not go into detail about the assessment.
+The reduction of reward money knocked al-Masri off the U.S. State Department "Rewards for Justice" program list, and placed him on a Department of Defense list for people with lower bounties.

-On October 24, 2008 an interview with Abu Ayyub al-Masri was released by the Al-Furqan Institute for Media Production.
-The audio runs for a total of 44 minutes.
-At one point he said his group carried out its "last operation in Britain, a good part of which was launched on the airport, and the rest was not carried out due to a mistake made by one of the brothers."
-There is support for this claim as just before the two men set off from Loch Lomond to Glasgow airport Kafeel Ahmed sent a text message to his brother Sabeel in Liverpool telling him to go to an email account.
-Secondly Bilal Abdulla (the other bomber) addressed his will to Abu Omar al-Baghdadi and Abu Hamza al-Muhajir, "Minister of War", who were the leader and deputy leader of al-Qaeda in Iraq.
-There were reports that al-Muhajir recruited people for the plot between 2004 and 2005.
+On October 24, 2008, an interview with al-Masri was released.
+In it, he said his group carried out its "last operation in Britain, a good part of which was launched on the airport, and the rest was not carried out due to a mistake made by one of the brothers."
+There is support for this claim as just before the two men set off from Loch Lomond to Glasgow Airport, Kafeel Ahmed sent a text message to his brother Sabeel in Liverpool telling him to go to an email account.
+Bilal Abdulla, the other bomber, addressed his will to al-Masri and al-Baghdadi.
+There were reports that al-Masri recruited people for the plot between 2004 and 2005.